Logicer16/eslint-plugin/README.md

 const generator = new ConfigGenerator({
   ecmaVersion: "latest", // or specific version
   eslintPlugin: true, // or false (default)
-  javascript: true, // (default) or false
+  general: true, // (default) or false
   jest: true, // or false (default)
   jsdoc: true, // or false (default)
   prettier: true, // or false (default)